uccross/uccross.github.io/projects.md

 for specifying a list of `apt` and `pip` packages to include in the Dockerfile.
 To implement this in a cross-platform manner, a library such as [Kivy](https://kivy.org) can be used.

+### Improve Presentation of Underlying Concepts in Documentation

+  * **Topics**: `documentation`, `containers`
+  * **Skills**: Technical writing, Docker, Containers, Workflows
+  * **Difficulty**: Medium

+Provide introductory material that serves as an overview to the different concepts and technologies involved in executing container-native workflows: Operating System (Linux), Language Runtimes (e.g. Python), Containers (Docker, Singularity), Resource Managers (Kubernetes, SLURM).
+The goal being to explain clearly what Popper does and what can users accomplish by using it.
+Currently, the documentation assumes expertise in all those topics but we would like to lower the entry barrier for new users.